- September 19, 2018

 It goes without saying that Financial Advisors cannot misappropriate funds out of a customer’s account.
 Their employing brokerage firm has a duty to supervise the activities undertaken by their Financial Advisors as well as the transactions, including withdrawals and deposits, from customer accounts.
 Ernest Romer’s employer failed to fulfill its duties.

-If you or someone you know was a customer of Ernest Romer and you experienced investment losses, please contact the Wolper Law Firm at 800.931.8452 or by email at firstname.lastname@example.org to discuss your specific situation and the legal options available.
-The Wolper Law Firm represents investors nationwide in securities litigation and arbitration.
+If you or someone you know was a customer of Ernest Romer and you experienced investment losses, please contact the Wolper Law Firm, P.A. at 800.931.8452 or by email at firstname.lastname@example.org to discuss your specific situation and the legal options available.
+The Wolper Law Firm, P.A. represents investors nationwide in securities litigation and arbitration.